MintMCP

 Key Features

-• Automatic MCP server generation from REST APIs
+• MCP server generation from REST APIs

-• Centralized OAuth plugin securing all MCP servers simultaneously
+• Centralized OAuth plugin for MCP servers

 • LLM-as-a-Judge policy for output quality validation